Starmer insists Ukraine has ‘full backing of UK’ as he meets Zelensky at No 10

 Sir Keir Starmer has told Ukrainian President Volodymyr Zelensky he has “full backing across the United Kingdom” and that Britain stands with Ukraine “for as long as it may take”.

-As the pair met at Downing Street, Mr Zelensky told the Prime Minister “we count on your support”.
+As the men met at Downing Street, Mr Zelensky told the Prime Minister “we count on your support”.

-Their meeting comes a day after the Ukrainian leader’s heated exchange with US President Donald Trump in the White House’s Oval Office.
+Their meeting comes a day after the Ukrainian leader’s heated exchange with US President Donald Trump in the White House’s Oval Office, which appeared to rock the foundations of the Nato alliance’s support for the war-torn country.

-European leaders will join Sir Keir and Mr Zelensky at No 10 on Sunday for a defence summit.
+European leaders will join Sir Keir and Mr Zelensky in London on Sunday for a defence summit.

-The King will also meet with the Ukrainian leader on Sunday as part of his visit to Britain.
+The King will also meet with the Ukrainian leader the same day as part of his visit to Britain.

 In contrast with the terse exchange in the Oval Office, the meeting between Sir Keir and the Ukrainian president appeared warm.